Explorers / Pre-Kindergarten Instructor

 Explorers / Pre-Kindergarten Assistant

-Yulianna Deluna is our new Pre K Teacher Assistant.
+Yulianna Deluna is our Pre K Teacher Assistant.
 She works for us here at St. Cecilia Catholic School and at her mom’s restaurant, Casa Luna, in downtown Poulsbo.
 She is also the second oldest of five children, three brothers and one sister.

 Yulianna is attending Olympic College, where she is working toward earning her degree in Early Childhood Education.